kant/OpenSourceCoronavirusProjects/README.md

 "Avoid close contact with anyone showing symptoms of respiratory illness such as coughing and sneezing."

-Why are we making dangerous untested opensource medical equipment?
+Why are we making potentially dangerous and untested opensource medical equipment?
 Because the rate of infection is so high, there's projections millions more will catch the virus, and the amount of cases will overwhelm the healthcare system to the point where some cases will go untreated which can lead to higher rates of mortality.
 There's already been a US shortage of N95 masks for the last week, the US is just now seeing outbreaks of cases and if hospital staff do not have supplies like masks to protect themselves then they too can be incapacitated by the virus, leading to higher mortality.